KenaelMartini/Fundamental-Macro-Analysis/Trade Preparation/Trade Preparation 24.07.2025/03_Divergence_Refuge_Correction/JPY_Repricing_Risk.md

 ### ✅ Pre-data Hedging Behavior
 - With **high-risk macro events** scheduled for **Thursday (July 25)** — including:
   - EUR/GBP/USD Flash PMIs
   - ECB Rate Decision
   - US Jobless Claims
 → Institutions are **reducing risk** and rotating into **safe-haven assets** like the JPY.

-### ✅ Classic Defensive Move
-- No new Japanese macroeconomic developments.
-- Investors are **pre-positioning for potential macro disappointments** in Europe and the US.
+### ❗ Contradiction: Market Is Risk ON

+Despite short-term risk-off flows into the yen, the **global sentiment is currently bullish**:

+> 📈 **Fear & Greed Index: 74** → clear signal of a **Risk ON** environment.

+This suggests that the JPY rally is **contrarian and fragile**, likely to reverse rapidly if macro data confirms resilience.

 ---